This is the multi-page printable view of this section. Click here to print.

 You can create an exception policy in Endor Labs to apply an exception to a finding when a given set of conditions are met.

-4. First, you must Define Exception Criteria.
-Choose a policy template and define the criteria for the exception.
-For more information, see exception policy templates.
+4. In Define Exception Criteria, choose a policy template and define the criteria for the exception.

 5. Next, you must Choose a Reason for your exception and set an expiration time for the exception.